What's New

 enum FeatureFlags {

-// `resolver` references one or more feature flag stores.
+// `resolver` references one or more feature-flag stores.

-private static var resolver = FeatureFlagResolver(configuration: .init(stores: [
+private static let resolver = FeatureFlagResolver(stores: [MyFeatureFlagStore.shared])

 // Feature flags are initialized with three pieces of data:

-@FeatureFlag("promo_enabled", default: false, resolver: resolver)
+@FeatureFlag("ads_enabled", default: false, resolver: Self.resolver)

-static var promoEnabled
+static var adsEnabled

-// Feature flags aren't limited to booleans.
-You can use any type of value.
+// Feature flags aren’t limited to booleans.
+You can use any type of value!

-@FeatureFlag("number_of_banners", default: 3, resolver: resolver)
+@FeatureFlag("number_of_banners", default: 3, resolver: Self.resolver)

 static var numberOfBanners